Min-KiD/DLProject-AnomalyDetected/README.md

 After finishing extract feature for full-dataset, we will use it for training, it already has been uploaded to Kaggle: https://www.kaggle.com/datasets/kanishkarav/ucf-crime-video-dataset

-File 'model.ipynb` will train then save weight model
+File `model.ipynb` will train then save weight model

 ## Some Result